Leo-rojo/No-One-is-a-Group-Software-Repository/README.md

-# No One is a Group: Towards Optimal Video-Streaming Experience of the Individual
+# No One is a Group: Software Repository
 This repository contains the code reproducing the analysis in the paper "No One is a Group: Towards Optimal Video-Streaming Experience of the Individual"

 The set-up is composed by: